alvinabad/alvinabad.github.io/_posts/2019-11-17-helloworld-ctypes.md

 Passing integers and strings to and from a C program is straightforward.
 But when it comes to struct, there is a bit of setup involved.

-Below is an example on how to retrieve a struct data from C.
+The following are examples of how to pass a struct data from C to Python and vice-versa.
-I made the example as simple as possible so that it can be better understood.
+I made the examples as simple as possible so that they can be better understood.
 No fancy and extra features are involved.
-Only things related to the topic are included.
+Only things related to the topic are in the code.
-I thought those extra fancy things only get in the way of understanding quickly.
-They are not helping at all.
+I thought fancy examples only add to the confusion and gets in the way of understanding the topic.

-In the first example, I deliberately omitted the process of how to pass a struct so that it won't add more confusion.
-We'll have that in a separate example.
+I would assume that you know both C and Python.
+I will not explain how the program works on each side.
+I will only explain the things how the hooks are set up to link each other.

 #### *pass_struct.c*
 ```